adrai-org/adr-ai-tools-py/docs/adr/0002-adopt-ruff-as-linter-and-formatter.md

 Adopt Ruff as Python Linter and Formatter

 ## Status
-Accepted
+Proposed

 ## Date
 2025-05-17

 ## Context
 The adr-ai-tools-py project requires consistent code quality and style across all code contributions.
+Currently, we do not have standardized linting or formatting tools in place, which has led to inconsistencies in code style and quality.
 We need a tool that can:

 - Enforce coding standards and identify potential issues
 - Format code consistently across the project